AlexisBogroff/Copilot-Web/README.md

 > Knowledge with or without sources?
 >- Difference between LLM knowledge without search (**global internet**) vs knowledge through **few sources** (precise, with sources, but potentially more limited and more heavily biased).
 >- Can be smarter without internet.
+>- In these cases, ask the model to use only its knowledge to prevent its use of search (or disable Search plugin depending on your version).

 <details>
 <summary><b>More details</b></summary>